neams-th-coe/cardinal/README.md

 documentation and tutorials at a website hosted at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

-If you have the MOOSE package environment correctly set up, the above should be all that is required to view Cardinal's tutorials and documentation.
+If you have the correct Python packages and Cardinal compiled, the above should be all that is required to view Cardinal's tutorials and documentation.
 If needed, additional information for using MooseDocs is available [here](https://mooseframework.inl.gov/python/MooseDocs/setup.html).